Factbox: China's love of e-commerce powers Alibaba's Singles' Day

-(Reuters) - China’s dominant e-commerce firm Alibaba Group Holding Ltd raked in $23 billion worth of sales in the first nine hours of its annual Singles’ Day shopping extravaganza on Monday, setting records as the event celebrates its 11th year.
+SHANGHAI (Reuters) - China’s dominant e-commerce firm Alibaba Group Holding raked in $23 billion worth of sales in the first nine hours of its annual Singles’ Day shopping extravaganza on Monday, setting records as the event celebrates its 11th year.

 The 24-hour shopping event is akin to Black Friday and Cyber Monday in the United States and has become a highlight of China’s e-commerce industry, with other retailers running concurrent promotions.
+This year, Alibaba netted $1 billion in sales in the event’s first 68 seconds.

 Here are some quick facts about China’s e-commerce’s industry:

-China is on track to book $1.94 trillion in e-commerce sales in 2019, more than three times the United States in second place with $586.92 billion, showed a report from researcher eMarketer.
+China is on track to book $1.94 trillion in e-commerce sales in 2019, more than three times the United States which is in second place with $586.92 billion, a report from researcher eMarketer shows.

 China on its own represents 54.7% of the global e-commerce market, nearly twice the share of the next five countries combined, the report showed.